-It was in the spring of 1864; the distant thunders of the retreating war could be easily heard; but a new enemy appeared.
-War had been very merciful to me compared with this foe.
+It was in the spring of 1864; the distant thunders of the retreating war could be easily heard; but now a new enemy appeared.
+War had been verv merciful to me compared with this foe.
 War had left my family unharmed; but when the dark wings of spinal meningitis hovered over the land, it seemed to select my loved ones for its prey.
 The doctors came and were faithful in their attendance.
 Day and night they nursed and cared for my sick, and administered their most trustworthy remedies, but all to no purpose.
 The loved ones sank lower and lower.
 The minister came and consoled us.
-Surely with the men of God to invoke divine aid, and men skilled in scientific research, my loved ones would be saved.
-Any one might hope that between prayers and pills the angel of death would be driven from our door.
+Surely with the men of God to invoke divine aid, and men skilled in scientific research, my loved Ones would be saved.
+Any one might hope that between prayers and pills, the angel of death would be driven from our door.
 But he is a stubborn enemy, and when he has set his seal on a victim, prayers and pills will not avail.

-I had great faith in the honesty of my preacher

-and doctors then, and I have not lost that faith.
+I had great faith in the honesty of my preacher and doctors then, and I have not lost that faith.
 God knows I believe they did what they thought was for the best.
-They never neglected their subjects, and dosed, and added to and changed doses, hoping to hit upon the defeat to the enemy; but it was of no avail.
+They never neglected their patients and they dosed, and added to and changed doses, hoping to hit upon that which would defeat the enemy; hut it was of no avail.

-It was when I stood gazing upon three members of my family,-two of my own children and one adopted child,-all dead from the disease spinal meningitis, that I propounded to myself the serious question, "In sickness has not God left man in a world of guessing?
+It was when I stood gazing upon three members of my family,-two of my own children and one adopted child,-all dead from the disease, spinal meningitis, that I propounded to myself the serious questions "In sickness has God left man in a world of guessing?
 Guess what is the matter?
 What to give, and guess the result?
-And when dead, guess where he goes."
+And when dead, guess where he goes?"
 I decided then that God was not a guessing God, but a God of truth.
 And all His works, spiritual and material, are harmonious.
-His law of animal life was absolute.
+His law of animal life is absolute.
 So wise a God had certainly placed the remedy within the material house in which the spirit of life dwells.

 With this thought I trimmed my sail and launched my craft as an explorer.
 Like Columbus I found driftwood upon the surface.
-I noticed the course of the wind whence they came, and steered my vessel accordingly.
-Soon I saw the green islands of health all over the seas of reason.
-Ever since then I have watched for the driftwood and course of the wind, and I have never failed to find the source whence the drifting came.
+I noticed the course of the wind, whence they came, and steered my vessel accordingly.
+Soon I saw the green islands of health all over the sea of reason.
+Ever since then I have watched for the driftwood and course of the wind, and I have never failed to find the source whence the drift came.

-Believing that a loving, intelligent Maker of man had deposited in this body some place or through the whole system drugs in abundance to cure all infirmities, on every voyage of exploration I have been able to bring back a cargo of indisputable truths, that all the remedies necessary to health exist in the human body.
-They can be administered by adjusting the body in such condition that the remedies may naturally associate themselves together, hear the cries, and relieve the afflicted.

-I have never failed to find all remedies in plain view on the front shelves of the store of the Infinite.
+Believing that a loving, intelligent Maker of man had deposited in his body in some place or throughout the whole system drugs in abundance to cure all infirmities, on every voyage of exploration I have been able to bring back a cargo of indisputable truths, that all the remedies necessary to health exist in the human body.
+They can be administered by adjusting the body in such a manner that the remedies may naturally associate themselves together, hear the cries, and relieve the afflicted.
+I have never failed to find all remedies in plain view on the front shelves and in the store house of the Infinite-the human body.

-When I first started out as an explorer, there were some remedies in bottles and jars high up and low down on the shelves, not so visible as those in general demand.
-But by a close study, I found they would blend with all other drugs, and give the wanted relief.
+When I first started out as an explorer, I discovered that there were some remedies in bottles and jars high up and low down on the shelves, and not so visible as those in general demand.
+But by a close study, I found they would blend with all the other drugs, and give the wanted relief.